 We are looking for a creative and enthusiastic PhD candidate to join a dynamic, multi-disciplinary research team investigating the interactions of the host with the microbiota during the early life developmental window.
-For more details visit http://www.halllab.co.uk.
-The Hall lab is based within the Quadram Institute, a new interdisciplinary microbiome and food research Institute (www.quadram.ac.uk), thus providing an excellent platform for a starting scientific career.
+For more details visit https://quadram.ac.uk/people/mark-webber/ and http://www.halllab.co.uk.
+The Webber and Hall labs are based within the Quadram Institute, a new interdisciplinary microbiome and food research Institute (quadram.ac.uk), thus providing an excellent platform for a starting scientific career.

 This studentship also represents and exciting academic-industry collaboration with the company Unilever, who have a keen interest in exploring and exploiting the microbiome for development of new treatments.

 Background: Human skin faces constant external challenge.
 While skin has evolved to combat insults such as infection and pollution a key element of its defence is the human microbiome, the first layer of protection.
 Despite the increasing recognition of the importance of the skin microbiome health there has been little investigation of the baby skin microbiome, and almost no investigation of the longitudinal development of that microbiome after birth.

 This project seeks to investigate the development and evolution of the human skin microbiome while gaining a greater understanding of the impact that microbial disturbances in early years can have on skin health.
 These insights will be essential to the formulation of the next generation of skin care products to maintain skin health across the life course.